Category Archives: Dispensationalism

 Hyper-Preterism/Extreme Preterism

 I do not know of any contemporary proponent of Hyper-Preterism who teaches that history may, in fact, come to an end.
 In fact, it seems to be a distinctive of this heterodox movement that it holds that the earth has been established “forever.”
 John Noe’s book drives this point home repeatedly.
-And as far as I can tell, this is commonly asserted in that movement.
+And as far as I can tell, this is commonly asserted in that movement (though Hyper-preterist Gary DeMar seems to be arguing that there may be an end to history, but the Bible doesn’t talk about it).
 Continue reading

 Continue reading